Joining the agc

 - Sheet music (Allegro level and above)

 - Involvement in a Music School (one day for Allegro level to Concert level, a weekend for Camerata and Performing Choir)

 - Performance costume (Prelude level and above)

 In addition to the annual tuition fee, parents are also required to purchase uniform items.
-Please the Uniform Information page of the AGC Online Shop for more details.
+Please visit the uniform information page of the AGC Online Shop for more details.
 There is also a 2nd hand uniform list available for parents to access upon request.

 Additionally, all choristers perform in two concerts each year.